Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 The 2018 and 2020 Sorento models, while not quite reaching the same heights as their counterparts from 2017 and 2019, provided a reliable and comfortable driving experience.

-Both models offered remarkable technology and safety features but didn’t notably stand out or have major complaints that would qualify them as ‘worst years’.
+Both models offered exceptional technology and safety features but didn’t notably stand out or have major complaints that would qualify them as ‘worst years’.

 The Worst Years: 2016

 The 2016 Sorento model, regrettably, didn’t fare as well.
-While it was the debut year of the third generation Sorento, it was marred by engine issues including excessive oil burning, stalling, and engine failure.
+While it was the initial year of the third generation Sorento, it was marred by engine issues including severe oil burning, stalling, and engine failure.

-These recurring problems, coupled with the numerous complaints lodged with the NHTSA, have marked 2016 as a year to be wary of when considering a used Sorento.
+These recurring issues, coupled with the numerous complaints lodged with the NHTSA, have marked 2016 as a year to be cautious of when considering a used Sorento.

 Best & Worst Years for Kia Sorento 4th Generation (2021-Present)